-- For "Projected" ratings, by default enter the maximum allowable air leakage rate based on heating system type (see 1.2 above).
+- For "Projected" ratings, by default enter the 2018 I-Codes maximum allowable air leakage rate = 3.0 ACH50.
 A lower rate may be entered if the builder has data suggesting it is liable to be achieved in the completed home - For "Confirmed" ratings, the measured CFM50 must be entered.
+Building Service's expectation is to see a match between air leakage reported in the SPA rating and the blower-door test report.